Top Caregiver Duties

 Care For Elderly In Home - Tips and Ideas

--- Care for elderly in home takes a lot of planning, whether a loved
+-- It takes a lot of planning, whether a loved

 one is staying in their own home or moving in with someone else (perhaps

 you).
-Here are some great tips and ideas to consider, including having
+Some great tips and ideas, including fun!

 to Care of Elderly